Astronauts Christina Koch, Jessica Meir Make History, Perform First-Ever All-Female Spacewalk

 During their mission, the two women spoke with President Donald Trump and Vice President Mike Pence, marking the first time since the Apollo era that a sitting president has spoken to an astronaut who was outside of a spacecraft.

 The first all-female spacewalk had actually been scheduled for March 2019.
-As The New York Times reported at the time, Koch was to be joined with fellow astronaut Anne C. McClain on a six-hour mission to install massive lithium-ion batteries that would help to power the spacecraft.
+As The New York Times reported at the time, Koch was to be joined with fellow astronaut Anne C. McClain on a six-hour mission to install massive lithium-ion batteries that would help power the spacecraft.
 However, the spacesuits aboard the ISS weren’t the proper sizes for both women, and Koch later completed the spacewalk with her male colleague, Nick Hague.

 In August, as reported at the time by The Inquisitr, a female astronaut made history for a considerably less magnanimous reason.
-McClain, one of the two women scheduled to perform the ill-fated March all-female spacewalk, became the first person to be accused of committing a crime in space.
+McClain, one of the two women scheduled to perform the ill-fated all-female spacewalk in March, became the first person to be accused of committing a crime in space.
 She was accused of having illegally accessed her ex-partner’s bank account via a NASA computer.

 Delivered To Your INBOX